Polar Grit X Review

 So there we have it.
 The Polar Grit X nicely supports serious athletes and committed adventurers, perhaps not extreme explorers.
 That description fits MOST of us.
 Go on…you know you want to try one 😉 The Grit X looks great on the wrist and the Polar FLOW platform is great for athletes and active people alike.

-You can buy the Polar Grit X for US$429/GBP379/Eu429.
-General availability to purchase from Amazon, Wiggle, REI and many others from May 2020 onwards.
+You can buy the Polar Grit X for US$429 / GBP379 / Eu429.
+General availability to buy from Amazon, Wiggle, REI and others.